Rolling Stones Arrest History: 11 Brushes with the Law

 July 5, 1975

-The fact that Richards and Ron Wood and Keith Richards were arrested in Fordyce, Ark., is apparently legendary within the town.
+The fact that Richards and Ron Wood were arrested in Fordyce, Ark., is apparently legendary within the town.

 After leaving lunch, Richards, who was driving an Impala, was pulled over for reckless driving.
 Officers thought they smelled marijuana on the pair and searched the car.
 Instead of finding pot, cops found less than two grams of cocaine in a briefcase supposedly belonging to passenger Fred Sessler.
 Richards passed the sobriety test, but was cited for carrying a hunting knife, which was considered an illegal weapon.